NicodemeB/node-reveal.js/slides/offline/ucis_cialdini_04_asxckiikt5.md

 Small sect, only accepted those who came to them but not looking for recruits lot of secrecy, no comments to journalists

-Women get messages from extraterrestrial beings called "the guardians" and write their messages through Automatic writting
+The idea is that a women get messages from extraterrestrial beings called "the guardians" and write their messages through Automatic writting

-Before end of world at the date given  the guardians will take the believer away in spaceships
+Before the end of world, at the date given  the guardians will take the believer away in spaceships

 The night of end of world nothing happened all of them are under shock, very slowly their conviction start to shatter